We updated this article to include new tips to writing a successful grant application. The article was originally published in August 2019.

 - Proof of due diligence around intellectual property (IP).
 It’s important to illustrate that you’re developing a truly novel innovation.
 At a minimum, show that you conducted “prior art” research.
 In the world of intellectual property law, prior art is the term used for relevant information that was publicly available before a patent claim.

-A note of caution: don’t say that you haven’t done any research or analysis about other players in the market.
-This will raise a red flag among reviewers.
-If you’re not sure where to begin, try doing a search on Google Patents, or seek guidance from your university’s tech transfer office.
-I also highly recommend reading our IP 101 article, Do you have the right answers to these intellectual property questions?
+If you’re not sure where to begin, try searching Google Patents, or seek guidance from your university’s tech transfer office.
+Make sure you have the right answers to crucial intellectual property questions.

 Seek guidance and support from others in your network with experience successfully navigating the application process.
-That includes faculty, mentors, even other innovators who have gone through the process.
+That includes faculty, mentors, and other innovators who have gone through the process.

-I also recommend asking people with experience reviewing grant applications to look over your draft.
+It’s also important to ask people with experience reviewing grant applications to look over your draft.
 Seek specific advice on how you can improve the draft, such as filling in information gaps or addressing problems the funder is looking to solve.
 It also doesn’t hurt to have another pair of eyes to proofread for grammar, typos, and clarity.

 You can also find support in other ways, such as letters of reference from faculty, university administrators, mentors, and leaders of entrepreneurship support programs.
 Be sure their references support your story and vision as it relates to the grant application.

 Funders are interested in supporting the individuals who are going to make a real, lasting impact.
 They’re already eager to hear your pitch—it’s up to you to sell your big idea.
 Innovations aren’t developed or commercialized without people.
 First and foremost, funders need to know why they should invest in you.
 Keep the following in mind: